Isogeny classes of non-simple abelian surfaces over finite fields: Proof of Theorems

 \end{itemize}

-\begin{cor} Let $n$ be an integer such that for all prime $\ell \mid \Delta_{K}$, $(n, \ell)=1$.
-Let $S$ be the set of all primes that divides $\Delta_{K}$.
+\begin{cor} Let $S$ be the set of all primes that divides $\Delta_{K}$.
+Let $n$ be an integer such that for all $\ell \in S$, $(n, \ell) = 1$.
 Then the number of $\ell$-power isogenies where $\ell \in S$ is bounded independent of $n$.
 In other words, this number does not grow with $n$. \end{cor}

 We make the table of classification of the Frobenius action under the semisimplicity assumption as follows: \begin{itemize} \item[(a).]
 Assume $\ell, m, n$ such that $\chi_{\pi^{n}}$ mod $\ell^{m}$ is irreducible modulo $\ell^{m}$.
 In this case $\pi^{n}$ acts on $E[\ell^{m}]$ as a distortion map.
 I.e., no subgroups $\Z/\ell^{m}\Z$ is stabilized by $\pi^{n}$.
 Therefore $E$ has no $\ell^{m}$-isogenies defined over $\F_{q^{n}}.$ \item[(b.1).]
 Assume $\ell, m, n$ such that $\pi^{n}$ is diagonalizable mod $\ell^{m}$.
 Moreover, $\chi_{\pi^{n}}$ has distinct eigenvalues $\lambda$ and $\mu$ modulo $\ell^{m}$.
 In this case, the Frobenius acts on $E[\ell^{m}]$ as a matrix conjugates to $ $ and there are two isogenies of degree $\ell^{m}$ from $E$ which are defined over $\F_{q^n}$, given by $E$ modulo cyclic subgroups generated by the two eigenvectors of $\lambda$ and $\mu$ respectively.